Edna Ferber: Career

-After graduation, Ferber planned to study elocution, with vague thoughts of someday becoming an actor, but her family could not afford to send her to college.
+After graduation, Ferber planned to study elocution, with vague thoughts of someday becoming an actress, but her family could not afford to send her to college.

 On the spur of the moment, she took a job as a cub reporter at the Appleton Daily Crescent and subsequently moved to the Milwaukee Journal.
-In early 1909 Ferber suffered a bout of anemia and returned to Appleton to recuperate.
-She never resumed her career as a reporter, although she subsequently covered the 1920 Republican National Convention and 1920 Democratic National Convention for the United Press Association.
+In early 1909, Ferber suffered a bout of anemia and returned to Appleton to recuperate.
+She never resumed her career as a reporter, although she subsequently covered the 1920 Republican National Convention and 1920 Democratic National Convention for the United Press Association, and newspaper work was a theme in her first novel, Dawn O'Hara, The Girl Who Laughed and the later Cimarron.

 While Ferber was recovering, she began writing and selling short stories to various magazines, and in 1911 she published her first novel, Dawn O'Hara, The Girl Who Laughed.
-In 1912, a collection of her short stories was published in a volume entitled Buttered Side Down.
+In 1912, a collection of her short stories was published in a volume titled Buttered Side Down.
 In her autobiography, Ferber wrote:

 In 1925, she won the Pulitzer Prize for her book So Big.
 Ferber initially believed her draft of what would become So Big lacked a plot, glorified failure, and had a subtle theme that could easily be overlooked.
 When she sent the book to her usual publisher, Doubleday, she was surprised to learn that he greatly enjoyed the novel.
 This was reflected by the several hundreds of thousands of copies of the novel sold to the public.
 Following the award, the novel was made into a silent film starring Colleen Moore that same year.
 A remake followed in 1932, starring Barbara Stanwyck and George Brent, with Bette Davis in a supporting role.
 A 1953 version of So Big starring Jane Wyman is the most popular version to modern audiences.

-Riding the popularity of So Big, Ferber's next novel, Show Boat, was just as successful.
+Riding the popularity of So Big, Ferber's next novel, Show Boat in 1926, was just as successful.
 Shortly after its release, composer Jerome Kern proposed turning it into a musical.
 Ferber was shocked, thinking it would be transformed into a typical light entertainment of the 1920s.
-It was not until Kern explained that he and Oscar Hammerstein II wanted to create a different type of musical that Ferber granted him the rights and it premiered on Broadway in 1927, and has been revived 8 times.
+It was not until Kern explained that he and Oscar Hammerstein II wanted to create a different type of musical that Ferber granted him the rights and it premiered on Broadway in 1927, and it has been revived eight times.

-Her 1952 novel, Giant, became the basis of the 1956 movie, starring Elizabeth Taylor, James Dean and Rock Hudson.
+Her 1952 novel Giant became the basis of the 1956 movie, starring Elizabeth Taylor, James Dean and Rock Hudson.

+Ferber was reportedly the first author to assign film rights to her books on short-term contracts so that the rights needed to be renegotiated regularly.